renansouz/BMI-Calculator/README.md

 ## Accessing the Calculator

-You can access the BMI calculator online [by clicking here](https://renansouz.github.io/Calculadora-de-IMC/).
+You can access the BMI calculator online <a href="https://renansouz.github.io/BMI-Calculator/" target="_blank">clicking here.</a>

 ## File Structure